s-peiran/tp/docs/UserGuide.md

         - "Successfully added note to contact [CONTACT_NAME]."
         - "Successfully added note to [MEETING_NAME]."
     - Failure:
-        - If the CONTACT_ID or CONTACT_NAME does not exist: "Error: Contact not found."
+        - If the CONTACT_ID or CONTACT_NAME does not exist: `Contact not found`
-        - If the MEETING_ID or MEETING_NAME does not exist: "Error: Meeting not found."
+        - If the MEETING_ID or MEETING_NAME does not exist: `Meeting not found`
-        - If duplicate MEETING_NAME or CONTACT_NAME: "Error: Multiple matching names found."
-        - If the NOTES aren't provided: "Error: Please provide the note content."
+        - If the NOTES aren't provided:  `Please provide the note content`
-        - If invalid command format: "Error: Invalid command format."
+        - If invalid command format: `Invalid command format! add note to contact: Add notes to contact Parameters: -id CONTACT_ID_or_CONTACT_NAME -note NOTES Example: add note to contact -id 5 -note Has a dog named Benny`

 ### Delete Notes from a Contact or Meeting

 - **What it does**: Removes specified notes from a contact or meeting.

 - **Command Format**:
-    - For Contacts: `note contact/CONTACT_ID -index/NOTE_INDEX`
+    - For Contacts: `delete note from contact -id CONTACT_ID_or_CONTACT_NAME -index NOTE_INDEX`
-    - For Meetings: `note meeting/MEETING_ID or MEETING_NAME index/NOTE_INDEX`
+    - For Meetings: `delete note from meeting -id MEETING_ID_or_MEETING_NAME -index NOTE_INDEX`

 - **Examples**:
-    - `note contact/5 index/2`
-    - `note meeting/"Project Discussion" index/1`
+    - `delete note from contact -id 5 -index 2`
+    - `delete note from meeting -id Project Discussion -index 1`

 - **Acceptable Values**:
     - CONTACT_ID: Non-negative integer.